theofbraune/blog/content/posts/blog-setup.md

 ## Deployment on Github

 First of all direct to the directory where your `config.toml` file is saved.
-The first thing you should do is to change the baseURL to `baseURL = 'https://<YOUR USERNAME>.github.io/'`
+The first thing you should do is to change the baseURL to `baseURL = 'https://<YOUR USERNAME>.github.io/'`.
+If you choose the path like this you will get good results in the localhost, but big big big frustration, when you try to host the project on github pages.
+You need to add the repository name to your path.
+Otherwise all your paths are messed up.
+If the github repository for your blog is called `blog`, the baseURL needs to be `baseURL = 'https://<YOUR USERNAME>.github.io/blog'`